GovTechSG/seed-documentation/additional-resources/split-tunnel-allowlist.md

 ## Request for split tunnel allowlisting

-> **Important**: To reduce or prevent harmful security attacks, we strongly encourage agencies to avoid requesting for split tunnel allowlisting.
+!> To reduce or prevent harmful security attacks, we strongly encourage agencies to avoid requesting for split tunnel allowlisting.

 - [Create a support request to request](https://go.gov.sg/seed-techpass-support) to add the required VPN to the allowlist.